alchemycodelab/module-one-curriculum-base/lecture-01-simple-state-and-click-listeners.md

 ## Making a plan

-- f you haven't gotten yourself into a mess yet, you won't believe me, but: planning is more important than coding.
+- If you haven't gotten yourself into a mess yet, you won't believe me, but: planning is more important than coding.

 - Without a plan, it is all too easy to "try to do everything at once"
     - Unlike writing in human languages, in coding language, it's always a bad idea to "make a sloppy copy" or "rough draft".